Vidhyanandcs/3d-scanner-camera/README.md

 # 3d-scanner-camera
-3d scanner camera controller module which takes photos, compress it and send it to main controller.
+3d scanner camera  module which takes photos, compress it and send it to main controller.

 Go to root folder